andkret/Cookbook/Introduction.md

 that is fixed or hard to modify.
 This means you can not adjust the platform to changing requirements of the company.

-Because of modularity it is possible to replace every component, if you need it.
+Because of modularity it is possible to specifically select tools for your use case.
+It also allows you to replace every component, if you need it.

 Now, lets talk more about each key area.